This story was first published on September 7, 2018

 Because of a drop in the price of natural gas, fracking operations have been relatively slow in the forest in the last few years, according to Ben Gamble, a natural gas forester for the 150,000-acre Tiadaghton State Forest.

 “For maybe two years straight, we’ve had almost nothing,” said Gamble, who is part of the mock well pad study team.

 But with nearly a third of the forest leased to gas companies, he expects drilling rigs to come back if the price of gas goes up.

 “We have 19 well pads that have never been drilled or fracked.
-So those are sitting available for future development,” he says.
+So those are sitting available for future development,” he said.
 “We have maybe a few other well pads that weren’t completely drilled.
 So some of them we would expect, in time, if the economics are right, natural gas operators to come back.”

 Even if the companies come back, Gamble thinks there won’t be much more forest disturbance because companies should be able to use existing roads, well pads and pipelines.

-“If you have a six-acre well pad, and after production you really only need three and a half acres –you have potentially two and a half acres there that you can work with,” he says.
+“If you have a six-acre well pad, and after production you really only need three and a half acres –you have potentially two and a half acres there that you can work with,” he said.
 “Somebody might say, ‘Oh you know, it’s two and a half acres — it isn’t a lot.’
 But if we’re creating habitat for insects, for songbirds, butterflies and moths, native plants — that’s a great deal of real estate.
 Why not get some sort of ecosystem function out of whatever acreage we can?”

 Photo (top): DCNR’s ‘mock well pad’ in Tiadaghton State Forest, where scientists are testing ways to rehabilitate land cleared by shale gas operations.
-Credit: Reid R. Frazier
+Credit: Reid R. Frazier / The Allegheny Front

 CORRECTION: A previous version misstated the amount of acreage of state forest the DCNR manages.
 It is 2.2 million acres, not 1.5 million acres.